 Registering your Facebook page means moving from the “www.facebook.com/pages/your-hotel-name/2332018301” URL to something as simple as “www.facebook.com/your-hotel-name.”
-Not only does it help your Search Engine Optimization, but you can easily tell someone the link to your Facebook page without confusing them.
+Not only does it help your Search Engine Optimization, but you can quickly tell someone the link to your Facebook page without confusing them.
 And doesn’t it just look cleaner?
 The process for registering your page is simple and can be done within just a few moments.
-If your hotel has a Facebook page but it is not registered, that is without a doubt your next step.
+If your hotel has a Facebook page, but it is not registered, that is without a doubt your next step.

 Optimize your listing

 The phrase “optimize your listing” gets thrown around a lot when it comes to online marketing.
 While it may sound time-consuming, it can be a relatively intuitive and painless process.
 Because of the way Facebook integrates with Google, not to mention with the functionality of Facebook’s Graph Search, incorporating keywords into the About section on your page is imperative.
 On your hotel’s Facebook page, under the profile picture where it reads “About,” check to see if the description is filled out.
 Is all the necessary info there?
 Is your website listed?
 Inputting these seemingly-minor details can have a significant impact on who finds your page organically!